 Fresh Herb Mac and Cheese.
-This creamy mac and cheese is filled with broccoli and ground chicken sausage, and topped with a Panko breadcrumb and fresh herb topping.
-Kids and adults will love this stuff.
+Creamy mac and cheese filled with broccoli and ground chicken sausage, and topped with a Panko breadcrumb and fresh herb topping.
+Kids and adults both will love this stuff.

 - 16 ounces small shells